filipv-k/aws/architect-associate/architect-associate.md

 ### EC2 Hibernate

-* -> RAM of EC2 is dumped to EBS root memory (encryption required) and reloaded during restart -> no real stop/restart of OS
+* -> RAM of EC2 is dumped to EBS root memory (encryption required) and reloaded during restart -> no real stop/restart of OS (uptime is being resumed, not reseted)
+* Available only for expensive EC2 and only for Amazon Linux